bdoniger/Mitigating-Risks-for-the-Virginia-Lottery/README.md

 4. Continue running each cell in order from top to bottom to complete the analysis.

-## Results

-The project predicts lottery odds using advanced machine learning models and provides insights into the best strategies for responsible gaming.
-The results are presented within the notebook.

-## Future Work

-This project lays the groundwork for expanding the analysis to other states and incorporating real-time data for dynamic updates.

 ## Contributing

 If you would like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.